 Minister of State at the Department of Agriculture Pippa Hackett

-Minister of State at the Department of Agriculture Senator Pippa Hackett welcomed the initiative.
+Minister of State at the Department of Agriculture, Food and the Marine, Senator Pippa Hackett has launched the new FarmPEAT EIP project.

 Subscribe or register today to discover more from DonegalLive.ie